 This part of town is probably the hippest place you can stay in Manhattan right now.
 East Village is more touristy than Lower East Side, but both areas still have this very local feel, and the restaurants and bars are generally both nicer and more affordable than in most other parts of Manhattan.

-There aren’t a lot of hotels in that area, so look for private accommodation such as AirBnb or HomeExchange.
+There are not a lot of hotels in that area, so look for private accommodation such as AirBnb or HomeExchange.

 Super trendy SoHo is the place to stay if you are into shopping, trend-spotting and cafe/bar-hopping.
 There is a good, though rather pricey, selection of boutique hotels and you will save a lot on transportation as you have everything except museums, within walking distance.